DanielBrito/competitive-programming/README.md

 # Programming problems solutions

-Solved problems from several programming platforms.
-Sometimes, I'm not able to figure out the most efficient approach, but then I do some research and learn new stuff to improve my programming skills.
+Solved problems from several programming platforms and contests.

+I try really hard to find the most efficient solution, but sometimes I just really can't, because I'm still learning the power of each language and paradigm (and I'll always be).

+But, fortunately, after some research I always end up learning new things and improving my programming skills.

 ### Helpful content